rlite/rlite/README.md

 network throughput and latency.
 It aims at providing basic performance measurement functionalities akin to those provided by the popular netperf [12] and iperf [13] tools.
 In particular, rinaperf tries to imitate netperf.
-In addition to that, rinaperf can also be seen as an example program showing the usage of the RINA API in blocking mode, as illustrated in Figure 3.
+In addition to that, rinaperf can also be seen as an example program showing the usage of the RINA API in blocking mode.
 When the -l option is used, rinaperf runs in server mode, otherwise it runs in client mode.
 The server main thread runs a loop to accept new flow requests (`rina_flow_accept()`), and each request is handled by a dedicated worker thread created on-demand.
 The main loop is also